andreas-mausch/andreas-mausch.github.io/blog/_posts/2022-02-16-buffer-overflow.md

 Next challenge could be to build a payload which contains and executes own code, instead of executing code which already exists in the binary.

+# Security

+- Position-independent Code
+  PIE is not a security feature, but a requirement for Address Space Layout Randomization.
+  In Windows' .exe files, the information is stored in the `.reloc` table referenced in the optional headers.
+  In our example, we explicitly generated **no** PIE information via `-no-pie`.
+- Address Space Layout Randomization
+  ASLR moves our program and the stack to random addresses.
+  The program can only be moved if PIE is provided.
+  The stack can be in a random address even if no PIE is provided.
+  In our example, we explicitly disabled ASLR via `/proc/sys/kernel/randomize_va_space`.
+  When disabled, our program and the stack are always in the same memory address on each run.
+- Non-Executable Stack
+  Each memory area is flagged as readable, writable, executable, or a combination of them.
+  So when the stack is marked as non-executable (gcc's default), then you will see an error when the RETURN to a stack address is reached.
+  In our example, we explicitly marked the stack as executable via `-zexecstack`.
+- Stack Protection
+  > Emit extra code to check for buffer overflows, such as stack smashing attacks.
+This is done by adding a guard variable to functions with vulnerable objects.
+This includes functions that call "alloca", and functions with buffers larger than 8 bytes.
+The guards are initialized when a function is entered and then checked when the function exits.
+If a guard check fails, an error message is printed and the program exits.

+  In our example, we explicitly disabled stack protection via `-fno-stack-protector`.